enkidevs/curriculum/JavaScript/Core/types-string.md

 		"ghi";
 ```

-You can also use the backslash character to continue text to multiple lines (make sure nothing is after the backslash):
+You can also use the backslash character to continue writing text on multiple lines (make sure nothing is after the backslash).
+Note there will not be a new line after the text when written this way:

 ```
 var longerText = "abc \